-Immediately after facet joint injections It is not uncommon for patients to experience some pain and bruising at the injection site.
+Immediately after facet joint injections, it is not uncommon for patients to experience some pain and bruising at the injection site.
 This is normal and should resolve within a few days.
 You may also be given an ice pack or a compression bandage to relieve any swelling.
 As with most procedures, there is a remote risk of bleeding, infection, nerve injury, or allergic reaction to the medications used.

 Other short-term side effects may occur.
 If the local anesthetic extends to nearby nerves, you may feel weakness or numbness that can last for several hours.
 If this happens, you may need to stay in the Pain Management Center until it is resolved.
 You may feel increased pain for a few days after the injections, including localized pain at the site of the injection.